4d/docs/website/translated_docs/es/Concepts/components.md

 - A component consists of a regular 4D project file.
 - To install a component, you simply need to copy it into the [`Components` folder of the project](Project/architecture.md).
 You can use aliases or shortcuts.
-- A project can be both a “matrix” and a “host,” in other words, a matrix project can itself use one or more components.
+- Un proyecto puede ser a la vez "matriz" y "local", es decir, que un proyecto matriz puede utilizar a su vez uno o varios componentes.
 Sin embargo, un componente no puede utilizar "subcomponentes" por sí mismo.
 - Un componente puede llamar a la mayoría de los elementos de 4D: métodos proyecto, formularios proyecto, barras de menú, listas de selección, etc. No puede llamar a los métodos base ni a los triggers.
 - No se pueden utilizar tablas o archivos de datos estándar en los componentes 4D.
 Sin embargo, un componente puede crear y/o utilizar tablas, campos y archivos de datos utilizando mecanismos de bases externas.
 Se trata de bases 4D independientes con las que se trabaja utilizando comandos SQL.
 - A host project running in interpreted mode can use either interpreted or compiled components.
 A host project running in compiled mode cannot use interpreted components.
 In this case, only compiled components can be used.